Witness: Navy SEAL called dead prisoner an 'ISIS dirtbag' | New Country 923

 Witness: Navy SEAL called dead prisoner an ‘ISIS dirtbag’

-When Iraqi forces delivered the captive to a SEAL compound in Mosul, he was on the hood of a Humvee and fading in an out of consciousness with only a minor leg wound visible.
+The captive was on the hood of a Humvee fading in an out of consciousness with only a minor leg wound visible when Iraqi forces delivered him to a SEAL compound in Mosul.

 “He looked about 12 years old,” Dille said.
 “He had a wrist watch around his bicep.
 He was rail thin.”